plum-umd/QNP/README.md

 * QafnySQIR.v - The LQafny to SQIR compilation.
 * Testing.v - The testing facility for the LQafny to SQIR compilation.

-The `qdfy` directory contains the Qafny to Dafny compilation and program results.